BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

     }

 The above code gets transformed before any execution is started.
-JavaScript moves the `var` statements as well as the `function` declarations to the top of the nearest surrounding scope.
+JavaScript moves the `var` statements, as well as the `function` declarations to the top of the nearest surrounding scope.

     // var statements got moved here